• Skip to main content

 4 May 2015 by Gramilano 3 Comments

 Q&A in italiano When did you start singing?
 From what I remember I've always sung: when I was seven I had emergency surgery for peritonitis and I sang throughout the operation.
-Why … [Read more...] about Barbara Frittoli answers the Gramilano Questionnaire… Singers’ Edition
+Why did you … [Read more...] about Barbara Frittoli answers the Gramilano Questionnaire… Singers’ Edition

 @teatroallascala – the world’s most famous theatre goes digital